-Bachelor of Science in Medical Radiation Sciences and Advanced Diploma in Health Sciences
+Bachelor in Medical Radiation Sciences & Diploma in Health Sciences

-The Saskatchewan Cancer Agency has an agreement with the Michener Institute and the University of Toronto to nominate and sponsor selected Saskatchewan students for the Medical Radiation Sciences Program.
-Minimum requirements to be accepted into this 3-year bachelor program are:
+The Saskatchewan Cancer Agency has an agreement with the Michener Institute and the University of Toronto to financially sponsor selected Saskatchewan students for the Medical Radiation Sciences Program.
+Minimum requirements to be accepted into this three-year bachelor program are:

-Radiation therapists are involved in all aspects of treatment planning, delivery and care of cancer patients.
-The Saskatchewan Cancer Agency invites you to consider this exciting and rewarding field.
+Radiation therapists are extremely important members of the healthcare team, as they are involved in all aspects of treatment planning, delivery and care of cancer patients receiving radiation therapy.

-Radiation therapy is the treatment of cancer using radiation with a goal to either cure the patient or manage symptoms.
-Radiation therapy uses high-energy rays to damage cancer cells, stopping them from growing and dividing.
+Radiation therapy is a form of cancer treatment, using radiation with a goal to either cure the patient or manage symptoms.
+Radiation therapy uses high-energy radiation to damage cancer cells, stopping them from growing and dividing.
 External radiation uses focused beams of radiation to destroy tumours while minimizing harm to healthy tissues.
 Individuals may also have internal radiation therapy where radioactive material is implanted directly into or very near a tumour inside the patient.

-Radiation therapists are an important member of the healthcare team in treating cancer.
+Radiation therapists are important members of the healthcare team in treating cancer.
 They plan, deliver and provide care and education to people receiving radiation therapy.

 As members of a team of skilled professional healthcare providers, radiation therapists: